 Why every child should get to see a drag show

 If you’re ever in Miami Beach, it’s highly likely that you’re going to be spending some time in Palace on Ocean Drive.
-As well as serving up food, cocktails, and great music, Palace serves up a troop of drag queens led by South Beach powerhouse Tiffany Fantasia.
+As well as serving up food, cocktails, and great music, Palace is the home of a troupe of drag queens led by South Beach powerhouse Tiffany Fantasia.

 One of the great things about the Palace is that it fronts out onto Ocean Drive.
 This is where the nightly shows happen, which means that the entertainment quickly draws the attention of the multitudes of people wandering along the busy beach-side promenade.